Rio Grande 315: History

 On the F&CC it was numbered 3 and named "Elkton".
 After the demise of the F&CC in 1915, the locomotive and sister locomotives sat unused in storage until the Denver & Rio Grande purchased it and four others in 1917 to help with war traffic.
 In D&RG service it was renumbered to No. 425, but was later renumbered to No. 315 when the Denver & Rio Grande reorganized/merged with the Rio Grande Western and became the Denver and Rio Grande Western in 1921.

-It began its service on the D&RG at Alamosa, Colorado and was leased to the Rio Grande Southern for 1926-27 and then spent most of the next decade on the Gunnison Division, in Salida, Colorado, on the line to Montrose and on the branch to Ouray.
+It began its service on the D&RG at Alamosa, Colorado, was leased to the Rio Grande Southern in 1926–27, and then spent most of the next decade on the Gunnison Division, in Salida, on the line to Montrose, and on the branch to Ouray.

-As larger locomotives such as the K-27, K-36 and K-37 Mikado Locomotives were introduced to line, smaller engines like No. 315 were given yard switching duties or scrapped.
-No. 315 spent several periods in the Alamosa shops during the early 1940s, notably with a broken main rod and then later for flue work and to replace its pilot with a switch engine pilot where it was assigned to yard switching duties at Durango, Colorado.
+As larger locomotives such as the K-27, K-36 and K-37 Mikado locomotives were introduced to the line, smaller engines like No. 315 were given yard switching duties or scrapped.
+No. 315 spent several periods in the Alamosa shops during the early 1940s, notably with a broken main rod and then later for flue work and to replace its pilot with a switch engine pilot when it was assigned to yard switching duties at Durango, Colorado.
 The locomotive was then taken out of service in 1949.

 Retirement

 Bob Richardson's March 1950 Publication of Narrow Gauge News mentioned that No. 315 and sister Locomotive No. 319 as well as 10 other D&RGW locomotives were to be scrapped later that year.
-A local Durango Business Man Jackson Clark heard about this and spoke out about his family's heritage with Durango's railroad history and how one of these locomotives should be saved.
-He recognized No. 315 from seeing it performing switching duties around the Durango yard, so after he received backing from the Durango Rotary Club and from the City of Durango, he went to talk to the D&RGW and No. 315 was officially leased as a static display, presented to the City of Durango at Brookside Park on the 22nd of September, 1950.
+A local Durango businessman Jackson Clark heard about this and spoke out about his family's heritage with Durango's railroad history and how one of these locomotives should be saved.
+He recognized No. 315 from seeing it performing switching duties around the Durango yard, so after he received backing from the Durango Rotary Club and from the City of Durango, he went to talk to the D&RGW and No. 315 was officially leased as a static display, presented to the City of Durango at Brookside Park on September 22, 1950.

 The D&RGW would later on end up donating No. 315 to the Durango Chamber of Commerce in June 1968 while other efforts related to disposing most of the Narrow Gauge System took place.
 In 1986, the Chamber of Commerce moved to Gateway Park (now known as Santa Rita park) and No. 315 was moved with it.
-Ownership was then transferred to the City of Durango in December, 2000.
+Ownership was then transferred to the City of Durango in December 2000.